fridaysystems/inventory-presser/readme.txt

 * [Fixed] Bug fix.
 Makes strings in blocks translatable.
 * [Fixed] Bug fix.
 Add default block editor toolbar to all blocks to help users move and remove them.
 * [Fixed] Bug fix when loading editor sidebar.
+* [Changed] YouTube Video ID block now embeds the video in the block editor.
 * [Changed] Changes the way most blocks are built so they each have their own block.json file.
 This will help directories correctly count how many blocks are provided in the plugin.

 = 14.17.1 =